Utah Pandemic-Electronic Benefit Transfer (P-EBT) School Year 2021-2022

 - Final school submitted summer catch-all benefits were issued February 22, 2023; they will expire November 23.
 2023

 The benefit for Summer P-EBT for a child under 6 is a one-time payment of $391.

 - Round 1 benefits were issued by Sept.
 12, 2022; they will expire June 7, 2023

-- Round 2 benefits will be issued no later than Oct 31, 2022.
+- Round 2 benefits were issued by Oct 26, 2022; they will expire July 27, 2023.
 For children not issued a benefit in a previous round.